kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 You can also use `TypeVar` with `typing.Generic` to create user-defined generic classes.
 Generics let you create a class which can be used with multiple types -- the type is just stated when the class is instantiated.
-After instantiation, the instance will only allow arguments of that type and mypy will type check it as such.
+After instantiation, the instance will only allow arguments of that type and it will be type checked as such.
 An example is [azure.core.polling.LROPoller](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/core/azure-core/azure/core/polling/_poller.py#L144)
 .
 The abbreviated snippet of its definition below shows that it is defined as a generic class that takes a single type parameter `PollingReturnType` which can then be used to type throughout the implementation.